Programme - Arts Festival Summit 2026

 10.30 | Arrival in Cetinje and walk through the main street to the Summit venue

-Keynote ‘About festivals’ inviting for reflection on the multifunctional role of arts and culture in societies facing the changes brought by today’s world, with an introduction by the Ministry of Culture.
+Keynote ‘About Europe’ inviting for reflection on the multifunctional role of arts and culture in societies through the lens of Ana Schnabl, with an introduction by the Ministry of Culture.

 15.30 | Cable car to discover the Montenegrin bays